eclipse-theia/theia-website/src/docs/user_ai.md

 Replace "name", "uri", and "port" with your specific LlamaFile details.

 Managing LlamaFiles
-- Start a LlamaFile: Use the command "Start llamafile", then select the model you want to start.
+- Start a LlamaFile: Use the command "Start Llamafile", then select the model you want to start.
 - Stop a LlamaFile: Use the "Stop llamafile" command.

 For more details on LlamaFiles, see the [LlamaFile documentation](https://github.com/Mozilla-Ocho/llamafile).